Category Archives: Alfred Hitchcock

 Grade: A

-The Man Who Knew Too Much is a classic Alfred Hitchcock film from 1956 starring James Stewart and Doris Day, who share tremendous chemistry.
+The Man Who Knew Too Much is a classic 1956 Alfred Hitchcock film starring James Stewart and Doris Day.
+The two share tremendous chemistry.

-They play a successful married couple- Ben and Jo McKenna, a Doctor and a well-known singer, who travels on a lovely trip to Morocco, with their young son Hank in tow.
+They play a successful married couple: Ben and Jo McKenna, a Doctor and a well-known singer, who travel on a lovely trip to Morocco with their young son Hank.

-They are a traditional American family on vacation abroad that the viewer trusts and believes in.
+They are a traditional American family that the viewer trusts and believes in on vacation abroad.

 Suddenly, they are approached by a Frenchman named Louis Bernard, who seems a bit too curious about Ben and his work.